LTarrade/network_variables/README.md

 	-**Input**

-		-*--path_out* : path to the directory containing the output -*--path_df* : path to the dataframe containing median values by word and by period -*--path_pred* : path to the dictionary that contains the prediction results if it already exists
+		- *--path_out* : path to the directory containing the output
+		- *--path_df* : path to the dataframe containing median values by word and by period -*--path_pred* : path to the dictionary that contains the prediction results if it already exists